Associate Professor, Religious Studies

 - RELS/HIST 2509 Hindu, Muslim, Sikh: Identity, Culture and State in Pre-Colonial South Asia

-- RELS/HIST 2510 Hindu, Muslim, Sikh: Locating the Trauma of Modern South Asia
+- RELS/HIST 2510 Hindu, Muslim, Sikh: Colonial Trauma and Nationalism in Modern South Asia

 - RELS 3000 Topics in Religious Studies